bus710/nrf-development-in-linux/README.md

 DONE nrf52832_xxaa
 ```

-Then the _build directory might have some image files newly generated (hex and bin) for debugging.
+Then the "_build" directory might have some image files newly generated (hex and bin) for debugging.

 <br/><br/>